cvs-health/testaro/README.md

 The rationales motivating the Testaro-defined tests can be found in comments within the files of those tests, in the `tests` directory.
 Unavoidably, each test is opinionated.
 Testaro itself, however, can accommodate other tests representing different opinions.
 Testaro is intended to be neutral with respect to questions such as the criteria for accessibility, the severities of accessibility issues, whether accessibility is binary or graded, and the distinction between usability and accessibility.

 ## Testing challenges

+### Abnormal termination

+On rare occasions a test throws an error that terminates the Node process and cannot be handled with a `try`-`catch` structure.
+It has been observed, for example, that the `ibm` test does this when run on the host at `https://zenythgroup.com/index`.

+If a single process performed all of the commands in a batch-based script, the process could perform tens of thousands of commands, and such an error could stop the process at any point.

+To handle this risk, Testaro processes batch-based jobs by forking a new process for each host.
+If such an error occurs, it crashes the child process, preventing a report for that host from being written.
+The parent process waits for the report to appear in the `REPORTDIR` directory until the time limit.
+When it fails to appear, the parent process continues to the next host.

+If you are using high-level invocation, your terminal will show the standard output of the parent process and, if there is a batch, the current child process, too.
+If you interrupt the process with `CTRL-c`, you will send a `SIGINT` signal to the parent process, which will handle it by sending a message to the child process telling it to terminate itself, and then the parent process will terminate by skipping the remaining hosts.

 ### Activation